-The PN code libraries for general Users in the CCSDS community are maintained by the CCSDS Secretariat and distributed by SFCG.
+The PN code libraries for general Users in the CCSDS community are maintained by the CCSDS Secretariat-GSFC Spectrum Management Office and distributed by SFCGthat office (Annex D).

 3 SERVICE AVAILABILITY OF PN SPREAD LINKS FOR A COMMUNICATION SYSTEM

 NOTE - This section provides requirements that are applicable on a system level for links using Spread Spectrum modulation.